-- Walk-in registration is conducted the month of July for the incoming medical school class. - Health clearance by the Student Health Office is a requirement of registration. - All items on the registration check off list are completed. - Picture ID's, and e-mail accounts are issued. - · Students are enrolled in all first-year courses.
+- Walk-in registration is conducted the month of July for the incoming medical school class. - Health clearance by the Student Health Office is a requirement of registration. - · All items on the registration check off list are completed. - · Picture ID's, and e-mail accounts are issued. - · Students are enrolled in all first-year courses.

-Matriculating Student Status \ (rev. 060315)
+Matriculating Student Status

-Beginning with Academic Year 2015/16, students must be registered for and maintain a minimum enrollment of 9 credit hours during the semester in order to maintain active student status (eligibility for course credit, malpractice insurance, financial aid, etc.)
+Students must be registered for a minimum of twelve (12) credit hours for that semester by two weeks before the start of the semester and must maintain a minimum enrollment of 12 credit hours during the semester in order to maintain active student status (eligibility for course credit, malpractice insurance, financial aid, etc.